 Having face-to-face time with colleagues or mentors, whether it is in person or by video conferencing, helps foster a higher level of understanding and new employees to become familiar with their team members or other crucial colleagues.
 Scheduling appointments for your new employees directly through your LMS enables you to include these valuable sessions as trackable parts of your onboarding process.

-An LMS for onboarding employees doesn’t only allow HR and L&D departments to streamline processes and design an effective onboarding experience, it’s also a great way of introducing the learning culture of your organisation to new employees, and the tool they’ll be using for workplace learning.
+An LMS for onboarding employees doesn’t only allow HR and L&D departments to streamline processes and design an effective onboarding experience, it’s also a great way of introducing the learning culture of your organization to new employees, and the tool they’ll be using for workplace learning.